 Measures Goals 7.
-To conduct training programmes on gender equality and violence against women and young women, including sexual violence, gender-based violence and trafficking in human beings, for executive and technical staff in the fields of justice, armed forces and security forces.
-Capacity building of professionals for the identification and criminal investigation of human rights violations committed against women, including sexual abuse, domestic violence, gender-based violence and trafficking in human beings, in conflict and post-conflict situations.
-8. To conduct training programmes on gender equality and violence against women and girls, including sexual violence, gender-based violence and trafficking in human beings, for personnel in the fields of justice, armed forces and security forces assigned to international missions for the promotion and maintenance of peace and security.
+To conduct training programmes on gender equality and violence against women and young women, including sexual violence, gender-based violence and trafficking in human beings, for executive and technical staff in the fields of justice, armed forces and security forces. human rights violations committed against women, including sexual abuse, domestic 8.
+To conduct training programmes on gender equality and violence against women and girls, including sexual violence, gender-based violence and trafficking in human beings, for personnel in the fields of justice, armed forces and security forces assigned to international missions for the promotion and maintenance of peace and security.
 Raising awareness among personnel deployed for peace and security missions about the issues addressed by the resolutions on women, peace and security, before and during the missions.
-9. To promote the exchange and dissemination of lived experiences among the personnel assigned to international missions for the promotion and maintenance of peace and security.
-Exchange of experiences among deployed personnel.
-Promoting women's participation in international missions.
+To promote the exchange and dissemination of lived experiences among the personnel assigned to international missions for the promotion and maintenance of peace and security. personnel.
 10. To elaborate a report on women's participation in the armed forces in peace missions between 2008/2013 and to promote the dissemination of the findings.
-Contributing to the knowledge about women's participation in peace missions.
-11. To develop a Code of Conduct for personnel involved in crisis management tasks and in peacekeeping operations, as well as the respective monitoring mechanisms.
-Ensuring, within the framework of UNSCR 1820, a zero tolerance policy regarding sexual abuse within the (national and international) peacekeeping contingent and between peacekeepers and local populations supported in the operational environment.
+Contributing to the knowledge about women's 11.
+To develop a Code of Conduct for personnel involved in crisis management tasks and in peacekeeping operations, as well as the respective monitoring mechanisms. abuse within the (national and international)